DinmaMerciBoi/Hashicorp_Vault_Fundamentals/Starting_a_Production_Vault_Server/Lab05.md

 vault secrets enable -path=secrets kv
 ```

+# NB
+Value for -path can be customized depending on the need

 **Please note that this will be the Vault server we will use through out the course, keep the root key and unseal key in a safe place.**